Cumulocity-IoT/cumulocity-xdk-agent/README.md

 * enable/disable sensor, initiated by command from shell (option 1.):
 	* `sensor NOISEENABELED TRUE` or `sensor NOISEENABELED TRUE`: to enable/disable the noise sensor.
 To tkae effect an restart is required.
 Enabling/disabling the sensor is written to the config file on the WIFI chip
 * restart XDK from C8Y, issued by option in drop-down menue (option 3.):
-	* select XDk device in C8Y cockpit and execute "Restart device" from dropdown-menue "More"
+	* select XD: device in C8Y cockpit and execute "Restart device" from dropdown-menue "More"
-* toggle yellow light on/off, initiated from message (any text) widget (option 2.)
+* toggle yellow light on/off, initiated from message (any text) widget (option 2.):
+	* add "Message Widget" to dashboard, use your connected XDK device as destination and send any text to this XDK

 ### Buttons